-&lt;sup>2 For details regarding the Enlight transaction, see Section 7.9 of Chapter A (Description of the Partnership's Business) of the Periodic Report as of 31 December 2023.
+1 For details regarding the Enlight transaction, see Section 7.9 of Chapter A (Description of the Partnership's Business) of the Periodic Report as of 31 December 2023.

 Following the barbaric attack perpetrated by the Hamas terrorist organization on 7 October 2023, targeting communities and military bases in the south of Israel, the Israeli government declared the Iron Swords war against this terrorist organization (the "War").
-As of the date of approval of the Condensed Interim Financial Statements, the War is ongoing and it is impossible to predict how long it will last or what impact it will have on the Partnership, its business and its assets.
+As of the report approval date, the War is ongoing and it is impossible to predict how long it will last or what impact it will have on the Partnership, its business and its assets.
+As of the report approval date, there is significant escalation in the War against the terrorist organization 'Hezbollah' on the northern border of Israel, as well as against Iran.
+Accordingly, any further significant escalation, or the outbreak of a full-scale war on these fronts, may have a material adverse effect on the Partnership, its assets and its business.
 For further details, see Section F below and Section 6.9.3 of Chapter A (Description of the Partnership's Business) of the Periodic Report as of 31 December 2023.

-The Partnership's comprehensive income in the Report Period totaled approx. \$121 million, similarly to the same quarter last year.
-The changes in the period mainly derived from the decrease in net income in the Report Period year over year as a result of a decrease in natural gas sales in the Report Period which was mostly counterbalanced by a decrease in the net financial expenses.
+The Partnership's comprehensive income in the Report Period totaled approx. \$258 million, compared with approx. \$214 million year-over-year.
+The increase in income mainly derived from the increase in net income from the sale of natural gas from the Leviathan reservoir and from the decrease in the net financial expenses which was partly offset by the increase in the costs of natural gas and condensate production and tax on income expenses, as specified below.